ska-la/arduino_patches/README.md

 Look at Wiki.

 CONTENTS:
-* SD_soft_atmega328.patch - patch for genuine SD library of Arduino IDE.
+* SD_soft_atmega328.patch - patch for a genuine SD library of Arduino IDE.
+* LiquidCrystal_I2C.patch - patch for a third-party LiquidCrystal_I2C library

+---